Grammys 2022 – see full list of nominees

 Rhiannon Giddens, Francesco Turrisi – ‘Avalon’

-Valerie June Featuring Carla Thomas – ‘Call Me a Fool’
+Valerie June Featuring Carla Thomas – ‘Call Me A Fool’

 Jon Batiste – ‘Cry’